-Upon its acquisition, Fibreco had a deferred tax liability in the amount of \$0.1 million arising from various timing differences.
-In connection with the 2012 Acquisitions, the Company was required to complete a preliminary fair market value report of property, plant and equipment and intangibles.
-As a result of that report, the Company established deferred tax liabilities at the date of acquisition in the amount of \$1.7 million and \$0.6 million, respectively for the Fibreco and GigaCom acquisitions.
-At December 31, 2012, a deferred tax liability of \$2.3 million remains on the consolidated balance sheet.
-At December 31, 2012 the Company had no additional deferred tax amounts reported for the Powerbox acquisition as the fair market value report has not been completed.
+Upon the acquisition of Fibreco, Fibreco had a deferred tax liability in the amount of \$0.1 million arising from various timing differences.
+In connection with the 2012 Acquisitions, the Company was required to complete a fair market value report of property, plant and equipment and intangibles.
+As a result of that report, the Company established deferred tax liabilities at the date of acquisition in the amount of \$1.7 million, \$0.6 and \$0.4 million, respectively for the Fibreco, GigaCom and Powerbox acquisitions.
+At December 31, 2013, a deferred tax liability of \$2.4 million remains on the consolidated balance sheet.